 2. A thirty-day Review Period instead of launching resolution plan on the first day of the default.

 As per the new Prudential Framework, the lenders need not take resolution action on the first day of default.
-Rather, they have to make plans on the first thirty periods of default to undertake the resolution of the stressed assets.
+Rather, they have to make plans on the first thirty days of default to undertake the resolution of the stressed assets.

 The Prudential Framework here makes the following direction: